dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Sequences

 Before any sequence, the Client needs to be manually or programmatically configured for the GS.
-See GS Options {{GSoptions}} for details.
+See GS Options {{GSoptions}} for details on acquiring GS metadata.

-\[Editor: the plethora of sequences are included to illustrate all the different actions.
+\[Editor: a plethora of sequences are included to illustrate all the different actions.
 Many of these could potentially be moved to a use case document in the future.]

 ## Create Grant {#CreateGrantSeq}